kyma-project/api-gateway/docs/contributor/01-10-API-Gateway-CRD-proposal.md

 By default, APIGateway generates a Certificate and DNSEntry for the default Kyma domain.
 With this configuration, the user can expose their workloads under the Kyma domain.

-### The managed Kyma user wants to expose their workloads under a custom domain
+### The SAP BTP, Kyma Runtime User Wants to Expose Their Workloads Under a Custom Domain

 Prerequisite:
 - The DNS secret `dns-secret` exists in the `my-namespace` namespace.